nss-evening-web-development/curriculum/src/data/curriculum/client/week-02/assignments/delete-me-2.md

 ## Setup
 This exercise will allow you to continue working on your JS skills.
 Click the button and Login/authenticate with GitHub if necessary.

+**NOTE: Your progress will not be saved.
+This is meant for you to practice your skills.
+You can come back to it as many times as you would like, but your progress will NOT be saved.**

 The code will do all the installs, so wait for it to finish.
 See the video above to see what to expect.
 Click the button to get started.

 <a class="rn-button btn-purple" href="https://gitpod.io/#https://github.com/codetracker-learning/js-practice-2" target="_blank">GET STARTED</a>